Klipper3d/klipper/docs/Delta_Calibrate.md

   arm length may result in a tilt to the effector and some of that tilt may be accounted for by adjusting the arm length parameters.

+## External Delta Calibration

+By leveraging the commands DELTA_GET_CALIBRATION and DELTA_SET_CALIBRATION external components such as plugins can execute their own automated probing and computing methods to evaluate and improve the delta calibration.

 ## Using Bed Mesh on a Delta

 It is possible to use [bed mesh](Bed_Mesh.md) on a delta.
 However, it